stylelint-scss/stylelint-scss/src/rules/at-else-if-parentheses-space-before/README.md

 # at-mixin-parentheses-space-before

-Require or disallow a space before `@else if` parentheses
+Require or disallow a space before `@else if` parentheses.

 ```scss
 @else if ($condition) { }